-(A) The administrator of workers' compensation shall require every self-insuring employer to pay a contribution, calculated under this section, to the self-insuring employers' guaranty fund established pursuant to this section.
+(A) The administrator of workers' compensation shall require every self-insuring employer, including any self-insuring employer that is indemnified by a captive insurance company granted a certificate of authority under Chapter 3964. of the Revised Code, to pay a contribution, calculated under this section, to the self-insuring employers' guaranty fund established pursuant to this section.
 The fund shall provide for payment of compensation and benefits to employees of the self-insuring employer in order to cover any default in payment by that employer.

 (B) The bureau of workers' compensation shall operate the self-insuring employers' guaranty fund for self-insuring employers.
 The administrator annually shall establish the contributions due from self-insuring employers for the fund at rates as low as possible but such as will assure sufficient moneys to guarantee the payment of any claims against the fund.
 The bureau's operation of the fund is not subject to sections 3929.10 to 3929.18 of the Revised Code or to regulation by the superintendent of insurance.